What does without prejudice mean?

 What extra level of protection of the “without prejudice” rule is there in unfair dismissal cases?

-Under s.111A of the Employment Rights Act 1996, unlike for discrimination and breach of contract cases, there is no need for a prior dispute between the parties for a without prejudice offer to be made in unfair dismissal claims (except for automatically unfair dismissal claims).
+Under s.111A of the Employment Rights Act 1996, which relate to unfair dismissal claims, there is no need for a prior dispute between the parties for a without prejudice offer to be made.
 This is known as a “protected conversation“.
+The position is different for discrimination and breach of contract cases, where the concept of a protected conversation does not apply.

 The most common circumstances where there would be no prior dispute enabling employers to jump in with a settlement proposal is where there are performance issues or there is a personality clash.
 Your employer may not have previously mentioned any of their concerns to you, but behind the scenes they would be gearing up to bypass all processes and hope that they can agree fast terms for your departure.